NastasiaSisco/scraggily-pets/README.md

 When looking to adopt a pet, it’s important to know that some animals are more overlooked than others.

-For Bootcamp Project 1, my group created a web app that uses Petfinder API to search for senior and special needs dogs and cats in the Seattle, WA area.
+For Bootcamp Project 1, my group created a web app that uses Petfinder API to search for senior and special needs dogs/cats in the Seattle, WA area.

 ## Usage